 2. Set your base hourly rate using your business expenses, desired income, and hours worked.

-Of course, there are industries where the margins are naturally higher compared to the production costs but what we’re trying to say is that the rest added on top of immediate costs needs to cover everything, from marketing to warehouse rent to delivery.
+Of course, there are industries where the margins are naturally higher compared to the production costs.
+What we’re trying to say is that the rest added on top of immediate costs needs to cover everything, from marketing to warehouse rent to delivery.
 The answer to what should I charge is that only what you add on top of this will be your profit.

-So make sure that when you settle on a price, you’ve covered every cost and if you’re not certain, just scroll up to our first method!
+So make sure that when you settle on a price, you’ve covered every cost and if you’re not certain, just scroll up to our first method, or click below to see how the invoice email should look like with our communication templates set!

-Always consider more than just hourly labour when calculating your charge.
+Always consider more than just hourly labor when calculating your charge.
 A standard installation inspection with 25 appliances should have a different price from fitting a new alarm system!

 Remember, the value to the customer is unrelated to your time.
 The value to your customer isn’t how much time you spent, but that they now have a pool pump that won’t break down.
 That’s where call-out charges and standard service fees come in.
 A call-out charge makes sure every job is worth your while, and a standard service charge aligns your price to take into account customer value.